xz64/license-webpack-plugin/README.md

 * `licenseOverrides` An object whose keys are module names and values are filenames to use for the license file.
 Used when you want to override a license file for a particular module.
+* `licenseTypeOverrides` An object whose keys are module names and values are SPDX license identifier strings (e.g. `'MIT'`).
+Allows you to override the license type for any module.
 * `suppressErrors` (default: `false`) Set to `true` to avoid having the plugin write error messages to the console

 If a license file cannot be found and `includeUndefined` property is set to `false`,